-Ms. Lin received her first musical training as a pianist in Taiwan at age three.
-At age nine she began studies as a percussionist and later performed with the renowned Taipei Percussion Group from 2003 to 2010.
-Ms. Lin received her undergraduate degree in percussion and her graduate degree in conducting from the National Taiwan Normal University, where she studied with Apo Hsu.
-Under the tutelage of Mark Gibson, she earned a graduate degree at the College-Conservatory of Music of the University of Cincinnati.
-In 2012 Ms. Lin received the Foreign Study Award for Music from the Taiwan Education Bureau to begin doctoral studies with Victor Yampolsky at Northwestern University.
+Ms. Lin first received musical training as a pianist in Taiwan at age three.
+At age nine, she began studies as a percussionist and later performed with the renowned Taipei Percussion Group from 2003 to 2010.
+Ms. Lin received her undergraduate degree in percussion and graduate degree in conducting from National Taiwan Normal University, where she studied with Apo Hsu.
+Under the tutelage of Mark Gibson, she earned a graduate degree at the College-Conservatory of Music of the University of Cincinnati, and in 2012, Ms. Lin received the Foreign Study Award for Music from the Taiwan Education Bureau to begin her doctoral degree with Victor Yampolsky at Northwestern University.

-Ms. Lin has furthered her education through masterclasses and workshops, including sessions with the Richmond Symphony Orchestra, the Baltimore Chamber Orchestra and the Romanian Royal Camerata, as well as with conductors Günther Herbig, Jorma Panula, Imre Palló, Steven Smith, Helmuth Rilling, Gábor Hollerung, Mei-Ann Chen, Harold Farberman, Markand Thakar, Israel Yinon, and Douglas Bostock.
+Ms. Lin has attended masterclasses and workshops with the Richmond Symphony Orchestra, Baltimore Chamber Orchestra, and the Romanian Royal Camerata, as well as with conductors Günther Herbig, Jorma Panula, Imre Palló, Steven Smith, Helmuth Rilling, Gábor Hollerung, Mei-Ann Chen, Harold Farberman, Markand Thakar, Israel Yinon, and Douglas Bostock.